 Xanax withdrawal happens when a user suddenly stops taking the drug or abruptly decreases the dosage.
 As expected, higher regular doses of Xanax result in more intense symptoms of withdrawal.
 If you suspect that a friend or loved one has become dependent on Xanax, please encourage them to seek Xanax addiction rehab.

 Withdrawing from benzodiazepines such as Xanax can cause a range of symptoms.
-If you are asking can you die from Xanax withdrawal, it’s important to understand that it is serious to try to withdraw from Xanax if you are alone.
-When you have been abusing Xanax for a while and your tolerance for the drug is high, withdrawal is going to be more difficult.
-At a center for addiction treatment, you will be able to get the support you need to break free from your addiction to Xanax in a way that is safe and supportive for your recovery.
+If you are asking can you die from Xanax withdrawal, it’s important to understand that it is serious about trying to withdraw from Xanax if you are alone.
+When you have been abusing Xanax for a while, and your tolerance for the drug is high, withdrawal is going to be more difficult.
+At a center for addiction treatment, you will be able to get the support you need to break free from your addiction to Xanax in a safe and supportive way for your recovery.
 Quitting Xanax can be accomplished, but it’s important to wean off the drug slowly.

 Can You Die From Xanax Withdrawal?

-Xanax withdrawal can produce symptoms that are mild, or become very difficult to manage in a short period of time.
+Xanax withdrawal can produce mild symptoms or become very difficult to manage in a short period of time.
 Symptoms of withdrawal can begin as early as five hours after your last consumption of Xanax, and it’s important to pay attention to withdrawal symptoms if you have been abusing the substance for a long time.
 Symptoms of Xanax withdrawal include:

 - Headaches and nausea

 - Seizures and psychosis in those who are heavily dependent on the drug, including hallucinations

 When you are experiencing symptoms of withdrawal, this often leads to a relapse if you are alone because this stops the withdrawal.
 It is not safe to stop abusing Xanax on your own.
 Get the treatment you need to move forward with your life.